Sar-thak-3/NextJS-Notes/Readme.md

 * Image component in `next/image` is used for better rendering of images -> It optimizes the images with smaller size in cache.
 Also lazy loading-> loading when user reaches that portion

+## When to use Priview Mode
+* Static generation where pages are pre-rendered at build time.
+It is pretty useful when your pages fetch data from a CMS.
+* After building you can't see changes you made in app, so preview of publish is used in that case.
+* In `api/preview.js` Preview mode is enabled now you can

+# Redirects
+* Add redirect in next.config.json file as shown in `next-misc` app

+# NextAuth.js
+* Learn next-auth authentication when required, more secure and offer directly linking with apps like Google, Github, Microsoft hence makes this thing super easy.

 # Error Handling within the page!
 Just create `error.js` and it will work when there will be error in any particular page